 Critical Areas Impacts and Mitigation: A portion of the existing pool and patio are located within 35 feet of Stream A. The patio will be completely removed, and all but three square feet of the pool will be removed.
 The three square-foot non-conformance will be continued for bioretention.
 Where the patio is removed from the buffer, soils will be decompacted and the buffer will be restored with native plants.
-To meet stormwater requirements, a new conveyance system must be installed in the buffer associated with Stream A. Impacts include one catch basin, a buried pipe, and a level spreader.
-Permanent impacts associated with the project are estimated as 27 square feet (area of catch basin plus level spreader).
-Total impacts are estimated to be 587 square feet.
-To compensate for the permanent loss of 27 square feet of buffer area, the applicant proposes to restore 587 square feet of the buffer with native trees and shrubs.
+To meet stormwater requirements, a new conveyance system must be installed in the buffer associated with Stream A. Stormwater impacts include clearing that will remove invasive species, and installation of an above-ground pipe, pipe anchors, and a level spreader.
+Permanent impacts will allow establishment of dense native vegetation.
+Total project impacts are estimated to be 587 square feet.
+To compensate for this impact, the applicant proposes to restore 587 square feet of the buffer with native trees and shrubs.
 This project will improve ecological function over the existing condition.

-1.0 Proposed Project
+1.0 PROPOSED PROJECT